 Date: In addition to the date itself, if the notice also specifies the day of the week, make sure it matches the date.
 Time: While the starting time must be provided, an ending time is not required.
 Location: All notices must list at least one physical location for the meeting.
 For an in-person meeting, the notice must list all locations where board members will be physically present and must state that the public can attend the meeting at any of those locations.
 For a remote meeting using interactive conference technology (ICT) , the link(s) allowing the public to contemporaneously view and hear the meeting and provide remote oral testimony.
 If additional locations (formerly known as "courtesy" locations) are being provided for the public's convenience, specify whether the meeting will continue without the additional location if the ICT connection between the additional location and the public meeting site(s) is lost, or will be automatically recessed to restore communication.
 Board's electronic and postal contact information for submission of testimony before the meeting.
 Instructions on how to request an auxiliary aid or service or an accommodation due to a disability .
-If there is a deadline to make such a request, it must be stated in the notice and must be reasonable.
+The Sunshine Law allows these instructions to include a reasonable response deadline; however, the requirements of other laws may differ on this point and current guidance from the State Disability and Communication Access Board (DCAB) advises against setting a firm response deadline.
+As explained in section 7 below, OIP does not have the authority to advise on reasonable accommodations

 Agenda describing with reasonable specificity all matters to be considered.
 If an executive meeting is anticipated, the agenda describes the purpose and statutory authority in section 92-5(a), HRS, or other laws applicable to your board that allow the executive meeting.
 Use as much detail as possible without compromising the executive meeting's purpose.

-Optional: For a meeting using ICT, information about what will happen in the event of a connection failure, such as where to find reconnection information and any necessary visual aids online or an alternative date, time, and place for continuation of the meeting if the ICT connection cannot be restored.

-2. Filing Notice:

-6 calendar days prior to meeting: Electronically post on: State Calendar: http://calendar.ehawaii.gov/calendar/html/event (State only) County Calendar (counties only) Board's website (unlike the above, this is not a legal requirement) Physically post for public inspection in: Board's Office Site of meeting (when feasible or if meeting is canceled) File (and keep proof of filing) with: Lieutenant Governor's Office (State) County Clerk (counties) Mail or email to persons who requested notification of meetings (MUST be postmarked/emailed no later than 6 calendar days before the meeting): Postal mailing list Email list 3.
-Me eting Canceled for Late Filing of Notice: s suggested but not required that the board post a notice canceling the eting at: Meeting site
+Optional: For a meeting using ICT , information about what will happen in the event of a connection failure, such as where to find reconnection information and any necessary visual aids online or an alternative date, time, and place for continuation of the meeting if the ICT connection cannot be restored.
+2. Fili ng Notice: 6 calendar days prior to meeting: Electronically post on: State Calendar: http://calendar.ehawaii.gov/calendar/html/event (State only) County Calendar (counties only) Board's website (unlike the above, this is not a legal requirement) Physically post for public inspection in: Board's Office Site of meeting (when feasible or if meeting is canceled) File (and keep proof of filing) with: Lieutenant Governor's Office (State) County Clerk (counties) Mail or email to persons who requested notification of meetings (MUST be postmarked/emailed no later than 6 calendar days before the meeting): 3.
+Me eting Canceled for Late Filing of Notice:

+It is suggested but not required that the board post a notice canceling the meeting at: